SEO and Keyword Matching

 A Google patent published earlier this year, which I wrote about in Search Based upon Concepts: Applied Semantics and Google describes how the Applied Semantics method could be used in Web search, providing a more interactive approach to search that involves showing suggested query refinements that may expand original queries to go beyond keyword matching to get at the meaning behind a query.

-The globalization of search also means that search engines need to understand multiple languages, and return results to searchers around the globe.
-Google has hinted at becoming a multilingual search engines with the development of language models.
+The globalization of search also means that search engines need to understand multiple languages and return results to searchers around the globe.
+Google has hinted at becoming a multilingual search engine with the development of language models.
 These language models are also a key to looking beyond keywords found upon a page.

 For example, if you were to take a phrase like “auto mechanic,” and translate it into French, and then translate it back into English, there might be a few reasonable results found in that translation back, such as “car mechanic,” and “automobile mechanic,” and “auto mechanic.”
 In my post Google Synonyms Update, I described some of the approaches to synonyms that Google might be using to expand queries for searchers that broaden search results in reasonable ways.